andreww28/calculator/README.md

 </p>

 <h1 align="center">Modern Calculator</h1>
----

-<p align="center">It is a simple calculator that can calculate number with simple operations.
+<p align="center">It is a simple calculator that can calculate numbers with simple operations.
     <br>
 </p>